commonsense/conceptnet-numberbatch/README.md

-# conceptnet-vector-ensemble
+# conceptnet-numberbatch

-This repository describes implements an ensemble method that combines ConceptNet, word2vec, GloVe, and PPDB using a variation on retrofitting.
+This repository describes and implements an ensemble method that combines ConceptNet, word2vec, GloVe, and PPDB using a variation on retrofitting.
+It was previously known as the "ConceptNet Vector Ensemble", including in a paper we've written about the system.

 The `paper/` directory contains the LaTeX source of our paper.
 The `code/` directory contains a Python module called `conceptnet_retrofitting`,